seclab-fudan/VulScope/index.md

 ## Dataset

-We randomly selected 30 real-world CVE reports from the National Vulnerability Database (NVD).
-These 30 CVE reports cover 6 broadly adopted software  in  the  user space,  covering  6  types  of  vulnerabilities: heap OOB, stack OOB, divide-by-zero, segmentation fault, integer overflow, and null pointer dereference.
-To evaluate our tool, we choose 500 unpatched versions listed in Table 1, consisting of 30 reference versions and 470 target versions.
+When evaluating the performance of VulScope, we randomly selected 30 real-world CVE reports from the National Vulnerability Database (NVD).
+These 30 CVEs influence 6 broadly adopted software  in  the  user space,  covering  6  types  of  vulnerabilities: heap OOB, stack OOB, divide-by-zero, segmentation fault, integer overflow, and null pointer dereference.
+As shown in the following table, the dataset consists of 30 reference CVE-version pairs and 470 target CVE-version pairs.

-We also prepared the necessary binaries for testing our tool in this dataset and we will publish them in a [zenodo repository]().
+We plan to open source this dataset, containing the inputs needed by VulScope to run tests on these CVE-version pairs.
+Following our sharing protocol, you can get the dataset in a public [zenodo repository]().

 <div align="center">
 <img src="./img/image-20210611233459167.png" style="zoom:50%;" />